 In hot yoga, staying in the room is a big thing.
 It’s like the opposite of if you can’t take the heat, get out of the kitchen.
 Hot yoga wants you to stay with the heat, and to feel the discomfort and be with it until it leads to acceptance of the situation.
 This is how we grow.

 Your extra weight feels uncomfortable.
+I understand how it can cause negative emotions.
 You want it to go away.
 But can you stay in the room, or just be with it.
 Live with the discomfort and allow it to lead you to acceptance.
 Stress is caused by the friction of fighting against your current circumstances.

 In the yoga class all I could think was EW this is awful!
 I am miserable.
 His sweat is killing me!

 Our thoughts are powerful.
 They pull us out of our lives, and take us where they choose which is often into a negative story.

 To help rein your mind in from its negative thoughts, change the story line.

 It was helpful when I stopped the thoughts, his sweat is gross, it’s going to get me sick and I’m going to end up in the hospital with some random disease.
 And started thinking ok, this is not the end of the world.
 And chances are I will not end up in the hospital.
 I’ll be fine.

 For your thoughts on your extra weight, change the narrative to something that’s believable.
 Sure, a positive thought would be fantastic.
 Something like my body is beautiful as it is, but I realize that may not be believable for you right now.
 How about something like the extra weight isn’t physically harming you?
 You are fine.

 I am fine may not be as confident inducing as I am beautiful.
 But it can help alleviate some of your stress.

 Rather than focus on other people’s sweat — which is something I can’t control— I needed to focus on what I could control.
 Like washing my mat and taking a shower afterward.
 These are 2 things I could do that would make me feel better.